 Once you have the sensor in the frame, the next thing you have to do is to place the magnets.
 First we can place the crank magnet, for which you must remove the pedal and insert the magnet through the crank.
 So that you can calculate the placement point there is a small mark that you can find on the sensor itself, as you see in the image.
 The crank magnet must have a separation between 1.5mm and 3mm for proper detection, so you simply have to tilt the sensor towards the crank if it is too far away.

-The next thing you have to mount is the magnet on the rear wheel (or on the front wheel, but you still can't get the Wahoo to detect it...)
-It is composed of two parts, a plastic support with a rubber to adjust to the spoke (valid for round or flat spokes), and the magnet itself which is placed on the support by screwing it in.
-Again the point of placement will be on the mark that you can find at the end of "the duck" of the sensor.
+The next thing you have to mount is the magnet on the rear wheel (or on the front wheel, but maybe you can't get Wahoo to detect it...).
+It is composed of two parts, a plastic bracket with a rubber to fit the spoke (valid for round or flat spokes), and the magnet itself that is placed on the bracket by tightening it with a screw.
+Again, the point of placement will be on the mark that you can find at the end of the "leg" of the sensor.
 The separation distance is the same: 1.5-3 mm.
 You can bring the sensor closer to the wheel by loosening the screw on its side.
-When you release it, the arm can be moved to adjust it correctly.
+When released, the arm can be moved to adjust it correctly.

 Once the sensor and the two magnets are mounted, the work is done.
 You can use the Wahoo application to check the correct functioning of both sensors.